gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 end
 ```

 First, we use that `stripe_helper` instance given to use by `stripe-ruby-mock` to generate a Stripe token, create a `Stripe::Customer`, and update `mal` to be associated with that customer.
-Then we tell our handler to add the card, exactly like the `Nutmeg::Stripe.add_card` method would that we use in our controller.
+Then we tell our handler to add the card -- exactly like the `Nutmeg::Stripe.add_card` method would, that we use in our controller.
 Lastly, we just verify that `mal` was changed in all the ways we'd expect after having his card updated.

 ### A controller test

 A controller test is sort of the next level up for us.
-Here's the controller test for essentially the same scenario, adding a card:
+Here's the controller test for essentially the same scenario -- adding a card:

 ```rb
 require 'test_helper'